 #13.
 Book lamp

-When reading a book at night, we always need to be near a lamp so that you’ll be able read properly right?
+When reading a book at night, we always need to be near a lamp so that we’ll be able to read properly right?
 But what if you can make a lamp entirely out of books?
 Sounds interesting right?